 Mesh Topology

 Mesh is the simplest topology for a multiparty application.
 In this topology, every participant sends and receives media from all other participants.
 We said it is the simplest because it is the most straightforward method.
-Moreover, there are no tricky works and a central unit such as a WebRTC server.
+Moreover, there is no tricky work and a central unit, such as a WebRTC server.

 Pros: